Discover Buffalo Springs National Reserve

 Buffalo Springs National Reserve – Complete Tourist Guide

 Located close to the Samburu National Reserve and around 345 km from Nairobi, the Buffalo Springs National Reserve is another of Kenya’s most ideal tourist destinations for spotting stunning game and capturing unforgettable memories.
-The days at the Buffalo Springs National Reserve are extremely warm whilst nights can be super chilly, with annual mean temperatures for this reserve ranging from 18ºC and 30ºC.
+The days at the Buffalo Springs National Reserve are extremely warm, whilst nights can be super chilly, with annual mean temperatures for this reserve ranging from 18ºC to 30ºC.

 At Cheetah Safaris, we have a variety of different safaris that include a visit to the remarkable Buffalo Springs National Reserve.
-So, book your dream Kenyan safari today by contacting our safari experts today.
+So, book your dream Kenyan safari today by contacting our safari experts.

 Reserve Entry Fees: